Economy of the Ming dynasty: Economic depression in the 1430s–1460s

-In response to the economic issues mentioned above, which were worsened by the wars in the southwest during the 1430s and 1440s and the resulting decline in mining in the region rich in ore, the Confucian officials in power implemented measures such as currency restrictions (closing silver mines and abolishing the production of copper coins) and reducing state spending.
+The Confucian officials in power implemented measures such as currency restrictions (closing silver mines and abolishing the production of copper coins) and reducing state spending, as the economic situation worsened due to wars in the southwest during the 1430s and 1440s and the resulting decline in mining in the ore-rich region.
 This included canceling overseas expeditions and limiting tributary exchanges.
 These austerity measures were more easily accepted by the officials as they directly affected the economic power of the eunuchs, who were competing groups in the struggle for power.
 The eunuchs were involved in naval expeditions and had a vested interest in silver mining.
 The halt of copper production after 1433 also had an impact on the economies of East and Southeast Asia, leading to a widespread circulation of counterfeit coins and an accumulation of precious metals in China.
-As a result, there was a significant decrease in the circulation of silver in the 1440s.
+The circulation of silver declined significantly in the 1440s.

 The availability of copper coins in East and Southeast Asia was not a unique problem caused by China's economic decline.
-In fact, in the 1440s and 1450s, Europe also experienced a decline in precious metal mining, leading to a shortage of currency that spread to North Africa and the Middle East.
+In the 1440s and 1450s, Europe also experienced a decline in precious metal mining, leading to a shortage of currency that spread to North Africa and the Middle East.
 This issue was not limited to these regions, as India also felt its effects, making it a global problem.
 It wasn't until the mid-1460s that technological advancements allowed European mines to reopen, improving the situation.

 After 1442, the influence of eunuchs increased, and they advocated for the reopening of silver mines under their supervision.
 The low productivity of mining, combined with the high demands of the eunuchs, resulted in a series of miners' uprisings in Fujian, Zhejiang, and Jiangxi.
-After Emperor Yingzong was captured in the war agaist the Mongols 1449, the new government restricted mining once again.
+After Emperor Yingzong was captured by the Mongols during the Tumu Crisis in 1449, the new government once again restricted mining.
 Although Emperor Yingzong returned to power in 1457 and restrictions were relaxed, mining revenues remained low, with only 455 kg of silver produced in 1466.